nasa/earthdata-search/CONTRIBUTING.md

 integration tests, may be run using the `rake test` command.
 Earthdata Search uses RSpec and Jasmine for its tests.

-Integration specs use Capybara and CapybaraWebkit to simulate browser interactions.
+Integration specs use Capybara and Selenium to simulate browser interactions.
 We include the capybara-screenshot gem and publish screenshots produced by failing builds to aid debugging.